jimsweb/aiMIDI/README.md

-# midigegen
+# ai_midi

-midigegen is a Python 3.12+ toolkit to train and run generative MIDI models using a REMI-like tokenization, a GPT-style Transformer (PyTorch + PyTorch Lightning), and Hydra configuration.
+ai_midi is a Python 3.12+ toolkit to train and run generative MIDI models using a REMI-like tokenization, a GPT-style Transformer (PyTorch + PyTorch Lightning), and Hydra configuration.
 It provides CLI tools to preprocess datasets, train, and generate new MIDI samples, plus an optional FastAPI server.

 ## Features